Svetlogorsk, Kaliningrad Oblast: History

 On 14 April 1945, Rauschen was conquered by the Soviet Union in the course of World War II.
-It became a part of Kaliningrad Oblast and on 17 June 1947 was given its present name.On 16 May 1972, an Antonov An-24 crashed into the Svetlogorsk kindergarten, killing 33 people.
+It became a part of Kaliningrad Oblast and on 17 June 1947 was given its present name of Svetlogorsk.

+On 16 May 1972, a tragedy occurred when an Antonov An-24 crashed into the Svetlogorsk kindergarten, killing 33 people.

-In 1994, an urban district was formed around it, which also included the village of Yantarny and the Primorye settlement Council.
+In 1994, an urban district was formed, which also included the village of Yantarny and the Primorye settlement Council.
 The boundaries of the district were clarified in 1999.
 In 2007, the Svetlogorsk city district was granted the status of a municipal district, and Svetlogorsk was defined as its administrative center, three urban settlements were formed as part of the district, including the urban settlement of the city of Svetlogorsk.
 In 2018, the urban settlements were merged.
 In 2019, Svetlogorsk was awarded the status of a city of regional significance.

 Today, it is a moderately popular summer resort town thanks to its beachfront and many spas, clubs, and attractions.
-It has arguably the best preserved Prussian heritage and architecture amongst former Soviet towns that were once Prussian and survived the destruction of Konigsberg and other settlements from WWII.
+It has arguably the best preserved Prussian heritage and architecture amongst former Soviet towns that were once Prussian and was spared the destruction suffered by Königsberg and other settlements in World War II.